 Rub his or her eyes frequently

-Once a child is suspected of having the above symptoms, he or she should get their eyes tested in an Optometric practice.
-Do take note that if the child is below the age of 8 years old, you should bring your child to visit an Optometrist.
-Eyeglasses or contact lenses are commonly prescribed by Optometrists and Opticians should myopia be detected.
+Once a child is suspected of having the above symptoms, he or she should get their eyes tested at an Optometrist in Singapore.
+Do take note that if the child is below the age of 8 years old, you should bring your child to visit an optometric practice.
+Myopia control spectacle lenses or contact lenses are commonly prescribed by Optometrists and Opticians should myopia be detected.

 Find out how to get an eyecheck and discuss different myopia treatment with our Optometrist and Optician today.
 Click here, email firstname.lastname@example.org or contact +65 9383 8569 for further inquiries.